strimzi/proposals/06x-new-kafka-roller.md

          nodeRoles: controller,broker
          state: NOT_RUNNING
          lastTransition: 0123456
-         reason: POD_UNRESPONSIVE
+         restartReason: POD_UNRESPONSIVE
          numRestartAttempts: 0
          numReconfigAttempts: 0
          numRetries: 0
 ```
-2. The roller checks if all of the controller nodes are mixed and in `NOT_RUNNING` state.
-Since they are not and it has `POD_UNRESPONSIVE` reason, it restarts `mixed-3` node and waits for it to have `READY` state.
+2. The roller checks if all of the controller nodes are in `NOT_RUNNING` state.
+Since they are not and `mixed-3` node has `POD_UNRESPONSIVE` reason, it is restarted and waited to have `READY` state.
 The `mixed-3`'s context becomes:
 ```
          nodeRef: mixed-3/3
          nodeRoles: controller,broker
          state: RESTARTED
          lastTransition: 654987
-         reason: POD_UNRESPONSIVE
+         restartReason: POD_UNRESPONSIVE
          numRestartAttempts: 1
          numReconfigAttempts: 0
          numRetries: 0